alexander-pick/MKMTool/README.md

 ## Latest changes

 **Version 0.8.2.0, 30.3.2021**
-+ Added support for setting price by price guide, but only for commercial sellers (private sellers have access to necessary API requests blocked by cardmarket - not MKMTool's fault).
++ Added support for setting price by price guide, but only for commercial sellers (private sellers have access to necessary API requests blocked by Cardmarket - not MKMTool's fault).
 Price is specified as a simplified formula using numbers or any of the valid price guides as operands and multiplication, addition and subtraction as operators (no parenthesis).
 See documentation in the [Price Update](#Price-Update) section for details.
 + MinPrice in myStock.csv can be defined as a formula using price guides.
 + Added "PrescribedPrice" attribute for entries in myStock.csv.
 It can be specified as a formula (allows using price guides).
 If the "best matching template" (= most columns in myStock filled with non-empty values) has a PrescribedPrice, it will be used to set the price over any algorithm set in the Update Price settings GUI.
 It will still use markup for multiple copies and respect max price change limits and minPrice.
 + Rearranged Update Price Settings GUI to separate settings related to traversal of other seller's stock from other settings
++ When Update Price is running (not in bot mode) you can now stop it by pressing the update price button again.
+See [Price Update documentation](#Price-Update) for details.
++ You can now continue Price Update from where it ended last time if it did not process all your cards.
+Message box will ask you when pressing the Price Update button.
+See [Price Update documentation](#Price-Update) for details.

 **Version 0.8.1.0, 22.2.2021**
 + In order to deal with recent drop in Cardmarket's API reliability, requests that time out either on MKMTool's or Cardmarket's side are now automatically repeated (after an additional 1.5s delay) up to a MaxTimeoutRepeat times (new parameter in config.xml, default is 4).
 You will still receive a "request timed out" error if all repeated attempts fail.